The Best Portable Sound Machines for a Travel-Ready, Well-Rested Baby

 - No timer

-Babylist parents raved about the Hatch Go in our Best Baby Products survey, many saying it was one of the most useful items they added to their Babylist registry.
-The Go is easy to use, plays similar sounds to the popular Hatch sound machine that many parents already own, and it just looks cute.
+This little portable sound machine features a simple, modern design and plays similar sounds to the popular Hatch sound machine that many parents already own.
+It doesn’t hurt that it just looks cute, too—coming in a bunch of different colors.
 One Babylist parent wrote, “It works amazingly in putting my baby to sleep.
 And it’s portable so we can use it wherever the baby is!”

-The Rest Go features 10 sound options that have the same vibe as the Hatch Rest (also a top sound machine pick among our editors and Babylist parents).
+The Hatch Go features 10 sound options that have the same vibe as the Hatch Baby (also a top sound machine pick among our editors and Babylist parents).
 The snoozy sounds include white noise, rain, wind, fan, heartbeat, ocean, water, dryer, a lullaby and a “hush” option.
 And though it’s small, it’s mighty—the volume gets pretty loud, so you’ll want to be sure you set it appropriately depending on how close it is to your baby.
 “We like the impressive volume this mini sound machine can create, it’s loud,” one Babylist parent shared.
 With 12 different volume levels, it definitely has quite the range.

 I bought this right after it launched, so I’ve had it for a while and have used it a lot.
 Although it’s well-loved among parents, I think there are a few things that would make it better; namely, it lacks a few convenient features that we think make life easier.